Douglass Park

 What You'll Find There

 Spread across 25 acres in the Georgetown Street neighborhood on the west side of town, Douglass Park has grown and evolved over the years.
 In 1939, they added a swimming pool - a major addition that gave the community a place to cool off and come together.
+The pool underwent a full renovation in 2025, so you can now enjoy a freshly updated facility with that same long history behind it.

 If you've got kids in tow, the well-maintained playground offers modern equipment for little ones of all ages.
-When summer heat hits, the splash pad and swimming pool become perfect retreats.
+When summer heat hits, the splash pad and swimming pool become popular retreats.
+Sports enthusiasts haven't been forgotten either - baseball fields, tennis courts, and volleyball courts are all part of the package, and walking trails wind through the park for a more relaxed visit.

 Where Community Happens